Metric system: Realisation

+In 1791 the commission originally defined the metre based on the size of the earth, equal to one ten-millionth of the distance from the equator to the North Pole.
+In the SI, the standard metre is now defined as exactly 1/299,792,458 of the distance that light travels in a second.
+The metre can be realised by measuring the length that a light wave travels in a given time, or equivalently by measuring the wavelength of light of a known frequency.

-The kilogram was originally defined as the mass of one cubic decimetre of water at 4 °C, standardized as the mass of a man-made artefact of platinum–iridium held in a laboratory in France, which was used until a new definition was introduced in May 2019.
+The kilogram was originally defined as the mass of one cubic decimetre of water at 4 °C, standardised as the mass of a man-made artefact of platinum–iridium held in a laboratory in France, which was used until a new definition was introduced in May 2019.
 Replicas made in 1879 at the time of the artefact's fabrication and distributed to signatories of the Metre Convention serve as de facto standards of mass in those countries.
 Additional replicas have been fabricated since as additional countries have joined the convention.
 The replicas were subject to periodic validation by comparison to the original, called the IPK.
 It became apparent that either the IPK or the replicas or both were deteriorating, and are no longer comparable: they had diverged by 50 μg since fabrication, so figuratively, the accuracy of the kilogram was no better than 5 parts in a hundred million or a relative accuracy of 5×10^-8.
-The accepted redefinition of SI base units replaced the IPK with an exact definition of the Planck constant as expressed in SI units, which defines the kilogram in terms of fundamental constants.
+The revision of the SI replaced the IPK with an exact definition of the Planck constant as expressed in SI units, which defines the kilogram in terms of fundamental constants.

 Base and derived unit structure

-The metric system base units were originally adopted because they represented fundamental orthogonal dimensions of measurement corresponding to how we perceive nature: a spatial dimension, a time dimension, one for inertia, and later, a more subtle one for the dimension of an "invisible substance" known as electricity or more generally, electromagnetism.
-One and only one unit in each of these dimensions was defined, unlike older systems where multiple perceptual quantities with the same dimension were prevalent, like inches, feet and yards or ounces, pounds and tons.
-Units for other quantities like area and volume, which are also spatial dimensional quantities, were derived from the fundamental ones by logical relationships, so that a unit of square area for example, was the unit of length squared.

-Many derived units were already in use before and during the time the metric system evolved, because they represented convenient abstractions of whatever base units were defined for the system, especially in the sciences.
-So analogous units were scaled in terms of the units of the newly established metric system, and their names adopted into the system.
-Many of these were associated with electromagnetism.
-Other perceptual units, like volume, which were not defined in terms of base units, were incorporated into the system with definitions in the metric base units, so that the system remained simple.
-It grew in number of units, but the system retained a uniform structure.
+A base quantity is one of a conventionally chosen subset of physical quantities, where no quantity in the subset can be expressed in terms of the others.
+A base unit is a unit adopted for expressing a base quantity.
+A derived unit is used for expressing any other quantity, and is a product of powers of base units.
+For example, in the modern metric system, length has the unit metre and time has the unit second, and speed has the derived unit metre per second.
+Density, or mass per unit volume, has the unit kilogram per cubic metre.

 Decimal ratios

-Some customary systems of weights and measures have duodecimal (base-12) ratios, which means quantities are divisible by 2, 3, 4, and 6.
-The temporal system of hour–minute–second has sexagesimal (base-60) ratios, which is divisible by an extra integer of 5 in addition to the divisors of 2, 3, 4, and 6 of the duodecimal ratios, which is actually also the half-day–hour ratio.